felidadae/owca/docs/numa_allocator.rst

 .. contents:: Table of Contents

-:Note: Hugepages are not supported.
-Only PAGESIZE 4096 is supported.
+:Note: HugePages are not supported.
+Only systems with pagesize of 4096 are supported

 Fast start
 ==========